 What happened to Richard Armitage's Dr Matthew Nolan in Red Eye?

-Richard Armitage co-led the first instalment, starring as medical doctor and alleged murderer Matthew Nolan, who was extradited to China with detective Hana Li (Jing Lusi) as his police chaperone.
+The character was a central figure in the first instalment, which focused on his sabotaged extradition flight to China with detective Hana Li (Jing Lusi) as his police chaperone.

 What happened to Richard Armitage's Dr Matthew Nolan in Red Eye?

-The relationship between the two of them was highly contentious to start with as Matthew had been accused of murdering a Chinese woman whilst attending a medical conference in Beijing.
+To recap, the relationship between Hana and Matthew was cold to start with as the latter had been accused of murdering a Chinese woman whilst attending a medical conference in Beijing.

 Hana regarded Matthew with great suspicion over the charge, but as passengers on the extradition flight from London to China began being picked off, it became apparent that there was more to this case than meets the eye.